NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 So, I tried using `man python3` to check to see if python3 was even *installed*.

 Yes.
 It is.
-However, the problem initially came up when I ran the `pip` command, since that's apparently using Python 2, not python 3.
+However, the problem initially came up when I ran the `pip` command, since thats apparently using Python 2, not python 3.

 [Quick google search]

-Looks like there's a Python-3-based pip command called `pip3`.
+Looks like theres a Python-3-based pip command called `pip3`.

-Running `man pip3` returns `No manual entry for pip3`, meaning this isn't installed on Clyde.
+Running `man pip3` returns `No manual entry for pip3`, meaning this isnt installed on Clyde.

 Okay. . . what does this command even *do*?